Ice Dam Removal/Prevention Tools & Products: The Good, the Bad, and the Ugly

 However, again, I’m going to tell you to stay off the roof if you can.

-If there is one DIY product that I would recommend to homeowners, it would be this one.
+If there is one DIY product that I would recommend to homeowners, it would be the humble roof rake.
 However, I want to stress that this is a DIY ice dam prevention product, not a DIY removal product.
 Once the ice dam has formed, you need professional help.

 Simply put, if you can get the snow off of your roof then there is nothing for either your hot roof or Mother Nature to melt.
 No melting snow means no re-freezing snow, which means no ice dams.